Current OOC Lead: Emilia Stark 'nee Umber [Erin Grashnar]

 For his loyal service and valor in battle, Bernolf Karstark, is named Holdstark and given the seat of Icegard Tower at Long Lake.

-192 AC - Lord Rickon Stark hosts the harvest feast at Winterfell.
+Lord Rickon Stark hosts the harvest feast at Winterfell.
 During the festivities, a young Edrick Stark is caught abed with Lord Manderly's eldest daughter Alys, by her mother, Lady Jeyne Manderly.
 The Stark heir insists on taking the hand of the Manderly girl in marriage, in refusal of bringing her dishonor.
 Lord Rickon reluctantly agrees, mainly in part to Wyman Manderly being a childhood friend.

 Lord Edrick Stark and Alys Manderly are wed in Winterfell.